mpareja/gearshaft-example/README.md

 2. (Re)create the message store database and user credentials

-   If you are using the default (compromised) credentials, simply run: `npm run recreate`; otherwise, customize the following commands as necessary:
+   If you are using the default (compromised) credentials, simply run: `npm run recreate`.

+   If you are _not_ using the default credentials, customize these commands as necessary:

    1. Create the message_store database: